-Protocol for Second Advisors for PhD students
+Protocol for Second Advisers for PhD students

 Laboratory research students have a single official supervisor, named to the Board of Graduate Studies, who is primarily responsible for all aspects of the student's research.